In a society where deception is the norm, the very act of telling the truth becomes revolutionary.

 To critics such as Karl Popper (1945), Hegel had advocated a disastrous political conception of the state and the relation of its citizens to it, a conception prefiguring twentieth-century totalitarianism.

 English public speaker, researcher, author and truth advocate David Icke speaks of "Truth Vibrations" in his books and talks.
-Dismissed as a 'nutjob', or 'conspiracy nut' he underwent a very public humiliation in U.K. in the eighties and nineties.
+Dismissed as a 'nutjob', or 'conspiracy nut' he underwent a very public humiliation in England in the eighties and nineties.
 These days, he sells out Wembley stadium.
+Responsible for bringing into popular awareness, issues from chemtrails and geoengineering to reptilian hybrids and the role of the moon in subjugating human consciousness, his subject material is far from boring!

 Before he died, American playright and film director Aaron Russo made a video.
 Basically, his rationale was that he knew he was going to die, but he wanted a clean conscience.
 Exposing the globalist agenda to enslave mankind, see for yourself what he had to say.